okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/aspnet/commonsteps.md

 </div>

-#### 1. Start Polling On The Client Side
+#### 1. Start polling on the client side

-The page showing your user enrollment information or a challenge to authenticate themselves is the prompt for them to use the Okta Verify app.
-The app will independently tell the Okta server that the challenge or enrollment flow has succeeded or failed and while the user does that the page in the user’s browser needs to poll the Okta server for a status update.
+The page that shows the user either enrollment information or a challenge to authenticate themselves is the prompt for them to use the Okta Verify app.
+The app independently tells the Okta server that the challenge or enrollment flow succeeded or failed and while the user interacts with Okta Verify, the page in the user's browser needs to poll the Okta server for a status update.

 To do this, add a JavaScript polling function to the page.
 This should continue to poll an endpoint in your app on the server-side until an indication is given that the flow has succeeded or failed in some way.